elVazquez222/my-cv/README.md

 I like to catch work experience wherever i can, also outside of Germany if the opportunity arises.

 At this time my main focus is on Frontend-Development with React JS.
+I also have some experience in Backend and database development with PHP, MySQLi, phpMyAdmin.

 ## Overview:
 #### From August 2020